dariagrudzien/dariagrudzien.com/content/posts/the-one-about-being-a-competent-team-member-in-high-stress-situations.md

 ---
 title: "The One About Being A Competent Team Member In High Stress Situations"
 date: 2020-05-03T14:01:58+02:00
-description: "Or Lessons Learned From Not Crashing Your Boat Into The Pier at 70 Km/h"
 ---

+**Or Lessons Learned From Not Crashing Your Boat Into The Pier at 70 Km/h.**

+---

-> The idea to use a phrase `competent team member` comes from `Competent Crew`, an entry level sailing certification granted by [Royal Yachting Association](https://en.wikipedia.org/wiki/Competent_Crew).
+(The idea to use a phrase "competent team member" comes from [Competent Crew]((https://en.wikipedia.org/wiki/Competent_Crew)), an entry level sailing certification granted by Royal Yachting Association.)

 ## tl;dr - Here’s my list if you prefer to skip the story: